Adityaytida/quiz-website/README.md

-This is a quiz websitee made with javascript mainly View :https://adityaytida.github.io/quiz-website/
+This is a quiz website made with javascript mainly View :https://adityaytida.github.io/quiz-website/